k39chen/jQueryWidgets/README.md

-jQueryPlugins
+jQueryWidgets
 =============

-Repository of easy-to-use jQuery plugins (probably thought up while working on some other project :P)
+Repository of easy-to-use jQuery widgets (probably thought up while working on some other project :P)